PaulBone/lamp-smartener/README.md

 Firmware
 --------

-Firmware uses the esphome framework and can be compiled with:
+Firmware uses the esphome framework and can be compiled with, replace lamp-smartener.yaml with the name of the .yaml file to match your lamp smartener, single-lamp.yaml or double-lamp.yaml.
+If you're using single-lamp.yaml check the pin names in the file match what you've soldered on the board.

    $ mkdir /tmp/esphome
    $ docker run --rm --privileged -v "${PWD}":/config -v "/tmp/esphome:/config/.esphome" --device=/dev/ttyACM0 -it ghcr.io/esphome/esphome run lamp-smartener.yaml